jkk290/Etch-a-Sketch/README.md

 # Etch-a-Sketch

-A browser version of something between a sketchpad and an Etch-A-Sketch.
+Using what I learned about DOM manipulation, build a browser version of something between a sketchpad and an Etch-A-Sketch.